MastrMatt/liteDB-node/README.md

 ## Events

-The liteDB client is a Node.js EventEmitter, therefore here are some events it emits:
+The liteDB client is a Node.js EventEmitter, therefore it emits events:

 | Name    | Trigger                                                                     | Listener Args  |
 | ------- | --------------------------------------------------------------------------- | -------------- |